Anopheles (Stethomyia)

 Stethomyia is a subgenus of the mosquito genus Anopheles.
 The type species is Anopheles nimbus.
 There are five species in this subgenus.

 History

-This genus was created by Frederick Wallace Edwards in 1932.
+This subgenus was described by Frederick Wallace Edwards in 1932.

 Phylogeny

 Of the seven extant subgenera of Anopheles, Stethomyia appears to be the earliest diverging clade.

 This branching order is currently under examination and may be revised.

 Distribution

 This subgenus is found in the Caribbean and both Central and South America.

 Countries where species of this subgenus are found include: Bolivia, Brazil, Costa Rica, Colombia, French Guiana, Guyana, Panama, Peru, Suriname, Trinidad and Tobago and Venezuela.

 The species in this subgenus are forest mosquitoes and to date have been poorly studied.
 Larvae and pupal forms have been found in shaded marshy and swampy areas along streams within forests.
 Adult females are known to feed on humans.